what-are-mentor-sentences

 Once they turn those in, you've got dozens of sentences from the books they are enjoying, and you can use these in your future lessons.

 Once I started using mentor sentences to teach grammar and writing concepts, I couldn't stop.
 This is (by far) the most effective way I have found to teach grammar.
-Once I realized how effective it was, I took the concept and ran with it.
-I made a complete curriculum based on the concept.
-It's an entire year of grammar including a full scope and sequence for grammar instruction.
-I put it together in an easy-to-use, completely customizable curriculum so that other teachers could implement it with almost zero prep.
-You can check it out HERE
+Once I realized how effective it was, I took the concept and ran with it, and I created full curriculums in easy-to-use, completely customizable lessons so that other teachers could implement them with almost zero prep.

 Now, that you're no longer wondering what a mentor sentence is, start experimenting with using mentor sentences to showcase grammar concepts and allow your students to emulate these sentences.